 Reading the Sky for Weather Changes

+Probably should have led with this section, honestly.
+Your barometer is critical.
 Rapidly falling barometric pressure is a strong indicator of incoming bad weather.
-Keep a barometer aboard and check it regularly.
+Keep one aboard and check it regularly—it doesn’t lie.

 Author & Expert